 I know.
 Dating also has so many negative connotations.
 So much heartbreak has happened from dating.
 So many bad memories.
 For some, dangerous situations have arisen from dating.

 Also in the midst of the “hook up culture,” dating seems to be outdated.
 I bravely surmise that to actually date someone is still desired by many.
 And there are many good men and good women who desire that love for a lifetime but are genuinely stumbling in their attempts to find that.
-May they all find this blog portal so we can do some matchmaking!!!
+May they all find these articles so we can do some matchmaking!!!
 Not that I am in the business of matchmaking.
 I feel called to challenge single adults to rethink their dating practices and to coach them along the way.
-Bookmark this.
-Pass this blog on.
+I have a lot of opinion about Christian dating.